Rakan-z/KCL-UAV-Assisted-5G-Networks/README.md

 Thesis.pdf
 -
-The thesis report.
+The thesis report

 FBS_Boundary_search_lin.m
 -
-The program which includes the algorithm that linearly clusters the GNs.
+The program which includes the algorithm that linearly clusters the GNs

 FBS_Boundary_search_pw.m
 -
-The program which includes the algorithm that clusters the GNs using a Piecewise defined function.
+The program which includes the algorithm that clusters the GNs using a Piecewise defined function

 READMEthesisFinal.md
 -